Mobile-Telematics/LoginAuthFramework-iOS/README.md

 ## Basic concepts

-`deviceToken` - is the main individual SDK user identifier for your app. this identifier is used as a key across all our services.
+`deviceToken` - is the main individual SDK user identifier for your app.
+This identifier is used as a key across all our services.

 `jwToken` - or JSON Web Token (JWT) is the main UserService API key, that allows you to get user individual statistics and user scorings by UserService APIs calls.